-For fiscal 2018, the compensation amount for the term of office of two auditors who retired is included.
 For fiscal 2019, the compensation amount for the term of office of one auditor and two directors who retired is included.

 For fiscal 2020, the compensation amount for the term of office of one director who retired is included.

 For fiscal 2021, the compensation amount for the term of office of three directors who retired are included.